ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 * **`@computed`:** specifies a selection of fields required from other services to compute the value of this field.
 These additional fields are only selected when the computed field is requested.
 Analogous to [computed field](/docs/stitch-type-merging#computed-fields) in merged type configuration.
 Computed field dependencies must be sent into the subservice using an [object key](#object-keys).

-* **`@canonical`:** identifies types and fields that provide a [canonical definition](/docs/stitch-type-merging#canonical-definitions) to be built into the combined gateway schema.
-Useful when the same types appear across multiple subschemas and a specific definition should be promoted.
+* **`@canonical`:** specifies types and fields that provide a [canonical definition](/docs/stitch-type-merging#canonical-definitions) to be built into the gateway schema.
+Useful for selecting preferred characteristics among types and fields that overlap across subschemas.
+Root fields marked as canonical specify which subschema the field proxies for new queries entering the graph.

 #### Customizing directive names